21crickets/21crickets.github.io/docs/All.md

 Burn MFS token-> Mint NFT

 ## Marketplace
 The type of the marketplace is a crypto native curated marketplaces that require contributors to be approved to create NFTs and sell them on the platform.
-Similar to the open marketplaces, they require cryptocurrencies for payment, and have consumers custody the assets themselves.
+Similar to the open marketplaces, they require cryptocurrencies for payment, and have consumers custody the assets/paper_images themselves.
-You don’t need to have deep blockchain knowledge to understand, build and enjoy our NFT, which allows for the safe and trustless exchange of NFT or RFT assets, sponsored transaction fees, subscriptions, and scheduled transactions.
+You don’t need to have deep blockchain knowledge to understand, build and enjoy our NFT, which allows for the safe and trustless exchange of NFT or RFT assets/paper_images, sponsored transaction fees, subscriptions, and scheduled transactions.

 ## Fan Governance and Decision-Making
-NFTs can be used to enable fans to impact decisions and outcomes of the albums or a specific concert. labelers are starting to explore NFT assets that grant fans certain permissions, such as voting rights for team decisions, the ability to compete in events and leaderboards, and earning MFS rewards and VIP experiences linked to their teams.
+NFTs can be used to enable fans to impact decisions and outcomes of the albums or a specific concert. labelers are starting to explore NFT assets/paper_images that grant fans certain permissions, such as voting rights for team decisions, the ability to compete in events and leaderboards, and earning MFS rewards and VIP experiences linked to their teams.

 ## Ticketing
 In addition to being collectables, NFTs can be combined with event tickets to provide access to an event.
-These tickets can provide verifiable authenticity, provide royalties upon secondary sales or auctions, and even turn digital tickets into unique commemorative assets.
+These tickets can provide verifiable authenticity, provide royalties upon secondary sales or auctions, and even turn digital tickets into unique commemorative assets/paper_images.

 ## Playlist